robert/robert.github.com/_posts/2020-05-17-pfab15-dont-overwork-your-functions.md

 3. ...etc...
 ```

 In his code, Frankie wants each filter's description to be directly attached the function containing its logic.
 He doesn't want the functions to live in one part of his code and the descriptions in another.
-The following code would work, but it would be difficult to maintain:
+He doesn't want to have to write code like the following snippet, in which one function called `run_filter` is responsible for executing filters, and another completely separate function called `get_description` is responsible for keeping track of their descriptions:

 ```python
 # `run_filter` runs the filter with the given filter name